You dug into the research, ran all the numbers then signed up for a new health plan. Your member ID card arrives in the mail.

 2. Get cozy with the basics.

-Log onto that member account and refresh yourself on your plan’s basics:
+Sign in to that member account and refresh yourself on your plan’s basics:

 - How much you’ll have to pay before your plan starts to help (your deductible)